quickwit-oss/quickwit/docs/internals/data-directory.md

 # Quickwit data directory

-Quickwit operates on a local directory to store intermediates files.
+Quickwit operates on a local directory to store temporary files.
 By default, this working directory is named `qwdata` and placed right next to the Quickwit binary.
 The following is a tree of how that directory might look like after some time of operating Quickwit.

 ```bash
 qwdata